 Drug and Alcohol Amnesty: The University of Delaware prioritizes student safety over sanctions, and encourages students to seek help immediately if they or a peer are in need of medical attention while under the influence of drugs or alcohol.
 All students involved in an active call for help are eligible for exemption from related conduct sanctions.
 Learn more about amnesty protocol.

 Students On Campus

-UD has devoted significant resources to making asymptomatic COVID-19 testing available to all members of our community who wish to be on campus.
-In order for us to continue scaling up in-person operations, it is vital that students, faculty and staff use the UD campus surveillance testing sites: Clayton Hall and Harker ISE Lab.
+In order for us to continue scaling up in-person operations, it is vital that students, faculty and staff use the UD campus surveillance testing sites when requested: Clayton Hall and Harker ISE Lab.
 These PCR tests, which are CLIA certified and approved through the Delaware Division of Public Health, are optimized for your use and provide rapid and reliable results that expedite your approval to be on campus.
 While your personal results remain confidential, overall participation data is crucial to the continued health and safety of our community.

-I have an accommodation to test at a non-UD site.
+I have an accommodation to complete the weekly testing requirement at a non-UD site.
 How do I include that result in my record?

-Log into the Secure Student Health Portal and select Medical Clearances.
-Then click the button labeled “Submit COVID-19 Test Results or other immunization documents.”
+Log into the Secure Student Health Portal and select Medical Clearances, then the Update button next to COVID-19.